Point Park University: Becoming a college

 Academic Hall contains offices and classrooms.

 By 1960, the business school had grown to nearly 880 students and moved to the university's current academic center, Academic Hall, on Wood Street in central Downtown Pittsburgh.
-The Finkelhors' small secretarial school became "Point Park Junior College", named for the city's historic Point State Park.
-The junior college added two-year programs in engineering technology, education and journalism.
-It also acquired performing arts space at The Pittsburgh Playhouse in the Oakland neighborhood.
-Five years later, the college was granted four-year status, officially becoming "Point Park College".
-Dance and theatre programs were introduced.
-These programs laid the groundwork for Point Park's current Conservatory of Performing Arts.
+The Finkelhors' small secretarial school became "Point Park Junior College," named for the city's historic Point State Park.
+The junior college added two-year programs in engineering technology, education, and journalism.
+It also acquired a performing arts space at The Pittsburgh Playhouse in the Oakland neighborhood.
+In 1966, the college became "Point Park College."

 Thirty-four years after forming the college, Dorothy Finkelhor retired in 1967.
-The school's reins remained within the family as son-in-law Arthur M. Blum assumed the presidency.
-Blum purchased the Sherwyn Hotel, a 20-story building across from Academic Hall, which became David L. Lawrence Hall.
-The hall currently contains most of the school's social and entertaining facilities, as well as classrooms, offices and residential facilities.
+Finkelhor's son-in-law Arthur M. Blum succeeded her as president.
+Blum purchased the Sherwyn Hotel, a 20-story building across from Academic Hall, which became Lawrence Hall.

-Blum's Lawrence Hall investment continues to benefit the school.
-Blum also established a campus in Lugano, Switzerland.
-A gift from Lester Hamburg brought the school a conference center in Portersville, Pennsylvania.

 In the early 1970s, John V. Hopkins succeeded Blum, and in time enrollment grew beyond 1,000 students.
-Eventually, the school introduced its first postgraduate degree, a master's degree in journalism and mass communication.
+In 1981, the school introduced its first postgraduate program, a master's degree in journalism and mass communication.

-J. Matthew Simon became the college's next president in 1986, overseeing the acquisition of a new library, program growth and the school's largest endowment.
+J. Matthew Simon became the college's next president in 1986, overseeing the acquisition of a new library, program growth, and the school's largest endowment.
 Simon retired in 2007, having taught at Point Park as a professor in the Department of Natural Sciences and Engineering Technology after his tenure as president.

-A crisis came with the election of James Hunter as president in the mid-1990s.
-Hunter, Point Park's most controversial leader, served for a little over a year but managed to garner outcry for an admissions scandal and a breakdown of communication within the school.

-At the same time, growth remained slow in the city, and Pittsburgh's economy still had not recovered from the collapse of the steel industry.
-The college's finances suffered, and Point Park again neared bankruptcy.
-Negotiations began with Duquesne University to sell what remained of Point Park College to the larger school.

-Hunter resigned amidst the melee, and Katherine Henderson was appointed president by the board of trustees soon after.